 \subsubsection{Task Setting}

-We adapt most of the experimental settings introduced in ManipLLM~\cite{li2024manipllm}, which provides a simulator-based framework for visual manipulation tasks.
-To increase the difficulty of the task, we introduce two modifications to the experimental setup.
-First, to ensure greater observational diversity, the camera is reconfigured to view the target object from a randomly sampled angle in each trial.
-Second, we adapt a stricter success criterion: an attempt is immediately deemed a failure if the predicted contact point does not lie on the surface of the target object.
-Following ManipLLM, when the model outputs a grasping point on the image, we execute a rule-based grasping strategy.
-Specifically, the sucker approaches along the surface normal at the predicted point, and the subsequent trajectory is adjusted depending on the object category.
-For evaluation, we report the proportion of predicted points that lead to successful manipulation.
-Through data collection and training, we observe that this task is highly reward-sparse, since solving it requires the model to reason about object-specific interaction dynamics.
+We largely follow the experimental protocol of ManipLLM~\cite{li2024manipllm}, a simulator-based framework for visual manipulation.
+To make the task more challenging, we introduce two changes.
+First, to increase observational diversity, the camera viewpoint is randomly sampled in each trial.
+Second, we adopt a stricter success criterion: an attempt is immediately counted as a failure if the predicted contact point is not on the target object surface.
+As in ManipLLM, when the model predicts a grasp point in the image, we execute a rule-based grasping routine.
+The suction cup approaches the predicted point along the local surface normal, and we further adjust the subsequent trajectory based on the object category.
+We evaluate performance by the success rate of predicted points that result in successful manipulation.